antares-sql/antares/README.md

 I'm actively working on it, hoping to provide cool features and fixes as soon as possible.

 🔗 If you are curious to try Antares you can download and install the [latest release](https://github.com/Fabio286/antares/releases/latest).
-👁 To stay tuned for new releases watch this repo on **Release only** channel.
+👁 To stay tuned for new releases [follow Antares SQL](https://twitter.com/AntaresSQL) on Twitter.
 🌟 Don't forget to **leave a star** if you appreciate this project.

 ## Philosophy